NishkarshMakhija/Mouse-Control-Using-Hand-Gesture/readme.md

 $ pip install PyAutoGUI
 ```

-Alternatively, you can use **requiremnts.txt** file to install all the requirements at once.
+Alternatively, you can use **requirements.txt** file to install all the requirements at once.
 The following command will install the packages from requirements.txt file.
 ```sh
 $ pip install -r requirements.txt